 While a job enrichment program can commence at any time upon agreement of all parties, the Libraries will annually discuss enrichment opportunities in the spring.
 Employees interested in engaging in a job enrichment program should inform their supervisor of their interest and preferences prior to this meeting.

 7. How to Apply

 Employees should begin by consulting with their supervisor.
 The employee's supervisor will investigate opportunities for a job enrichment experience on the employee's behalf and make arrangements with other units.
 Final approval of the agreement will be given by the appropriate Department Head or administrator.
-Once an appropriate enrichment opportunity is identified, the employee should download, print and complete the Agreement for Job Enrichment Program form.
+Once an appropriate enrichment opportunity is identified, the employee should download, print and complete the Agreement for Job Enrichment Program form (see staff site).
 (This document is in PDF, Portable Document Format.
 If you do not have Acrobat Reader, please visit the Adobe web site to download a free version of the software.)

 8. Payroll Considerations

 Faculty and exempt staff are paid on a salaried basis, therefore participation in a job enrichment experience does not affect their compensation.
 Non-exempt staff are paid for hours worked, and job enrichment time is counted as hours worked.
 Since non-exempt staff must be paid at overtime rates for hours in excess of 40 per week, it is important that their schedule and workload are properly managed so that participation in the Job Enrichment Program does not result in the Libraries incurring overtime expense.

 Revision History (and effective dates):

 - December 7, 2009 – Revised; section added on payroll considerations